rossmounce/extinct_extant_chapter/code/CODE_README.md

 1. execute *TNT* interactively
 2. load in your dataset with *proc data.tnt*
-3. do the parsimony analyses required with *proc tntdb.txt* (this executes the instructions with the tntdb.txt file, which does all the required parsimony analyses) N.B. by default, equally-weighted analyses are used.
+3. do the parsimony analyses required with *proc tntdb.txt* (this executes the instructions in the *tntdb.txt* file, which does all the required parsimony analyses) N.B. by default, equally-weighted analyses are used.
 If you want to do implied-weighting analyses you may need to change one or two settings.
 4. quit *TNT* once all the searches are done

 **Preparing treefiles for analysis within _R_ using PAUP**